Laurent Boudouani

-Laurent Boudouani (born 29 December 1966) is French former professional boxer who competed from 1989 to 1999.
+Laurent Boudouani (born 29 December 1966 in Sallanches) is a French former professional boxer who competed from 1989 to 1999.
 He held the WBA light middleweight title from 1996 to 1999 and the European light middleweight title from 1992 to 1993.
 As an amateur, he won a silver medal in the welterweight event at the 1988 Summer Olympics.
+He holds wins over five world champions such as Terry Norris, Carl Daniels, Julio Cesar Vasquez, Javier Castillejo and Guillermo Jones.